Today's Articles

 She was born Lena King in Sumter County, Alabama, one of three children of Samuel Sylvester King and Lula Gully King.
 Her father was a coal miner and a miners' activist who sometimes worked as a chauffeur and a butler to make ends meet.
 Lena attended public schools in Alabama, Illinois, and Pennsylvania as her father moved around searching for mining jobs.

 After graduating from Tarentum High School, where she was the only black student and finished 3rd in a class of 70, a teacher arranged for her to receive a scholarship to Cheyney University of Pennsylvania, where she trained.
-In 1927 she moved to Annapolis, Maryland, to take her first teaching job.
+1927, she moved to Annapolis, Maryland, to take her first teaching job.
 Four years later, she moved to Baltimore, where she taught sixth grade in the Baltimore public schools.
 Early in her teaching career, she joined the American Federation of Teachers and fought for teachers' rights.
-In 1937 she married Robert Lee, a Baltimore businessman who died in 1965.
+In 1937, she married Robert Lee, a Baltimore businessman who died in 1965.

 After earning a B.S. degree from Morgan State University in 1939, Lee was barred from pursuing graduate studies at the University of Maryland because she was black.
 Maryland instead paid for African Americans to attend school out of state.
 Lee commuted by train to New York on weekends and received her M.A. degree from New York University in 1947."
-In 1952 she became the third black woman to receive a law degree from the University of Maryland School of Law.
+In 1952, she became the third black woman to receive a law degree from the University of Maryland School of Law.
 She was admitted to the Maryland Bar in 1953.
 While pursuing her degrees, Lee continued to teach in the Baltimore public schools.
 She served as principal of Henry H. Garnett Elementary School from 1947 to 1964, remaining there even after earning her law degree and being admitted to the bar.

 As a lawyer, she worked mostly on domestic cases.
 In the 1950s, she was appointed to the Baltimore Housing and Urban Renewal Commission, where she fought for affordable housing for the city's black community.
-Later she served on the Maryland Advisory Council for Higher Education.
-In 1966 she was drafted to run for state delegate.
-She ran on a progressive platform, was elected, and from 1967 to 1982, represented Baltimore's 4th legislative district (now the 44th).
+Later, she served on the Maryland Advisory Council for Higher Education.
+In 1966, she was drafted to run for state delegate.
+She ran on a progressive platform, was elected, and, from 1967 to 1982, represented Baltimore's 4th legislative district (now the 44th).
 During her 16 years in the Maryland House of Delegates, she became known for attacking what she considered "bad bills."
 She saved the historic Orchard Street Church from demolition, helped get Morgan State University accredited, and advocated for the rights of teachers, women, and children.

 She founded the Maryland Legislative Black Caucus in 1970.
 In a 1996 interview in the Crisis, she recalled, "There was a need to huddle together.
 There's still a need, and we don't realize it.
 We think we've made it.
 I often wonder where we're going."
-In 1971 she proposed a "Marriage-Contractual Renewal Bill," which would have allowed Maryland residents to annul or renew their marriages every three years.
+In 1971, she proposed a "Marriage-Contractual Renewal Bill," which would allow Maryland residents to annul or renew their marriages every three years.
 The bill received national attention, and Lee made television appearances.
 Although the bill did not pass, Lee's efforts contributed to Maryland's adoption of no-fault divorce.

 After leaving public office, Lee was active in many civic and cultural organizations, including the Monumental City Bar Association, the Maryland League of Women's Clubs, the DuBois Circle, the Sharp Street Memorial United Methodist Church, the Herbert M. Frisby Historical Society, and the Madison Park Improvement Association.
 Lee received a Presidential Citation from the National Association for Equal Opportunity in Higher Education in 1988.
 She was inducted into the Maryland Women's Hall of Fame in 1989.
-In 1995 she received the Distinguished Jurist Award from the National Bar Association and was inducted into the National Bar Association Hall of Fame.
+In 1995, she received the Distinguished Jurist Award from the National Bar Association and was inducted into the National Bar Association Hall of Fame.
 She is featured in 2000 Women of Achievement, Bicentennial Issue of Who's Who in AmericaWho's Who of WomenBlack AmericansInternational Biography, and Women of Achievement in Maryland History.

 In December 2005, the House of Representatives voted to name the post office at 1826 Pennsylvania Avenue in Baltimore, MD, in Lee's honor.
 The legislation was sponsored by Representative Elijah Cummings, who credited Lee with getting him started in politics.
 Lee attended the dedication ceremony in June 2006 and died in Baltimore on August 24, 2006.
 Her papers are stored in the Thurgood Marshall Law Library at the University of Maryland School of Law.